Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 device
 ~~~~~~
 The device the module is on.
-Use it to keep your code device agnostic
+Use it to keep your code device agnostic.

 .. code-block:: python